 - Paul (aka Saul of Tarsus), who was a persecutor of the Christians, suddenly changed his beliefs towards Christianity; and

-- James (brother of Jesus), who was a skeptic of the Christian faith, suddenly changed his beliefs towards Christianity.
+- James (brother of Jesus), who was a skeptic of Jesus when he was alive, suddenly changed his mind and became the leader of the Christian church in Jerusalem.

-There are many people who will not accept anything but a rational, materialistic explanation.
-I find that ironic because a purely rational, materialistic worldview can not even give an account for itself.
+There are many people who will not accept anything but a materialistic explanation.
+I find that ironic because a purely materialistic worldview can not even give an account for itself.
 If we are the product of irrational matter randomly combining to form life, how do we explain reason?
-If reason itself is merely a byproduct of irrational material and random forces, reason itself cannot be accepted as reliable.
-Rejecting the resurrection a priori is simply refusing to be open minded and refusing to consider the facts.
+If reason itself is merely a byproduct of irrational, material and random forces, reason itself cannot be accepted as reliable.
+Rejecting the resurrection a priori is simply refusing to be open minded and refusing to consider the evidence.